Zygo/bees/README.md

 * 4.5: use-after-free in the `FILE_EXTENT_SAME` ioctl used by Bees.
 * 4.7: *slow backref* bug no longer triggers a softlockup panic.
 It still too long to resolve a block address to a root/inode/offset triple.

-Fixed bugs not yet integrated in mainline Linux:

-* 7f8e406 ("btrfs: improve delayed refs iterations"): significantly reduces the CPU time cost of the LOGICAL_INO ioctl (from 30-70% of bees running time to under 5%).
+* 4.10-rc1: reduced CPU time cost of the LOGICAL_INO ioctl and dedup backref processing in general.

 Unfixed kernel bugs (as of 4.5.7) with workarounds in Bees:

-* *slow backref*: If the number of references to a single shared extent within a single file grows above a few thousand, the kernel consumes CPU for up to 40 uninterruptible minutes while holding various locks that block access to the filesystem.
+* *slow backrefs* (aka toxic extents): If the number of references to a single shared extent within a single file grows above a few thousand, the kernel consumes CPU for minutes at a time while holding various locks that block access to the filesystem.
 Bees avoids this bug by measuring the time the kernel spends performing certain operations and permanently blacklisting any extent or hash where the kernel starts to get slow.
 Inside Bees, such blocks are marked as 'toxic' hash/block addresses.

 * `LOGICAL_INO` output is arbitrarily limited to 2730 references
   even if more buffer space is provided for results.
 Once this number